 If a full-blown security system sounds like too much work for you, take a half step and install a smart sensor or two.
 Motion sensors and flood lights are always handy, but it helps to get the alert delivered straight to you.
 Place it by the door or an accessible window so you’ll get motion-activated alerts in real time.

 4. Protect against water damage

 Water damage can be as destructive as any break-in.
 It can costs thousands of dollars in repairs, lead to life-threatening mold conditions.
 You might even question why you would take on the responsibility of owning a home, let alone a second home, in the first place.
-With smart leak detection and prevention systems like Flo, you’ll receive an alert when a leak of any size is detected, giving you the power to remotely shut off water.
-And in the event of a catastrophic leak, Flo shuts off the water supply automatically for complete peace of mind.
+With Smart Home Water Security Systems like Flo by Moen, you’ll receive an alert when a leak of any size is detected, giving you the power to remotely shut off water.
+And in the event of a catastrophic leak, the Flo by Moen Smart Water Shutoff shuts off the water supply automatically for complete peace of mind.